Avni2002/Taskade/README.md

 ## Taskade

-Taskade is a one-week project I created to kickstart my productive coding journey.
-It's a real-time updating to-do list featuring custom-designed UI elements.
+Taskade is a  real-time updating to-do list featuring custom-designed UI elements.
 This project not only helped me refresh my javaScript skills but also reinforced my understanding of fundamentals methods and data structures.
 ### It was build with...